-There is currently only one enhanced service commissioned through community pharmacies from NHSE&I which is the London flu vaccination service.
-This service is provided in addition to the National Advanced Flu vaccination service and includes a "top up" element to cover additional groups of patients e.g., carers (including carers deployed through local authority social care services), as well as providing vaccination for those aged 2 years to 18 years.
-There is also provision for pneumococcal vaccination in certain cohorts and the meningitis vaccine MenACWY for 18-24 age group living permanently or temporary in London.
+- The London flu vaccination service is provided in addition to the National Advanced Flu vaccination service and includes a "top up" element to cover additional groups of patients e.g., carers (including carers deployed through local authority social care services), as well as providing vaccination for those aged 2 years to 18 years.
 Our needs assessment identified a need to vaccinate a higher proportion of those considered most at risk to prevent illness and reduce flu related hospital admissions; community pharmacy-based vaccination improves access and uptake of seasonal flu vaccination.
-This is deemed a relevant service to secure improvements in the uptake of seasonal flu and other vaccines.
+This is deemed a relevant service to secure improvements in the uptake of seasonal flu and other vaccines. - 45 (68%) pharmacies are commission by NHSE&I to provide the London seasonal influenza vaccination in Lambeth. - The COVID-19 vaccination service has been added as an Enhanced Service from community pharmacies to support the delivery of vaccinations.
+Phase 5 of the vaccination service, the autumn 2022 booster programme, was commissioned as a National Enhanced Service (NES). - 14 (22%) pharmacies are commissioned by NHS England to provide COVID-19 vaccination in Lambeth.